cpulvermacher/time-travel/README.md

 To restore the system time, click the extension icon and press Reset.

 When the fake time is turned on, the clock is paused by default.
-You can press the play (▶) button to make the fake clock tick forward at a normal rate.
-Press stop (⏹) to pause the clock.
+Press the play (▶) button to make the fake clock tick forward at a normal rate, press stop (⏹) to pause the clock.

-### Examples
-This lists some possible dates and formats supported:
+### Example Dates and Formats
-- "2023-04-27 12:40" (local time)
+- `2023-04-27 12:40` (local time)
-- "2023-04-27" (midnight UTC)
+- `2023-04-27` (midnight UTC)
-- "2025-03-30 00:59:55" (assuming your system timezone is Europe/London(GMT), 5 seconds before a one-hour jump to 2a.m. to summer time)
+- `2025-03-30 00:59:55` (assuming your system timezone is Europe/London(GMT), 5 seconds before a one-hour jump to 2a.m. to summer time)
-- "2023-04-27T12:40Z" (set local equivalent for given UTC time)
+- `2023-04-27T12:40Z` (set local equivalent for given UTC time)
-- "2023-04-27T12:40+1130" (set local equivalent for time with +11:30 timezone offset.
+- `2023-04-27T12:40+1130` (set local equivalent for time with +11:30 timezone offset.
 Note that actual time zone is not changed)
-- "2023-03-25T12:40:00.120" (local time with milliseconds)
+- `2023-03-25T12:40:00.120` (local time with milliseconds)
-- "1731493140025" (UNIX timestamp)
+- `1731493140025` (UNIX timestamp)

 ## Features
 - Fakes date and time for all methods of `Date` and `Intl.DateTimeFormat` objects.
 - Time can be stopped and resumed.
-- Minimal permissions, only accesses current tab after clicking the extension icon.
+- Minimal permissions, only affects current tab after clicking the extension icon.

 ## Limitations
 - Only JavaScript is affected by the extension.